 Pass your fashion knowledge onto the next generation by becoming a design and technology/textiles teacher at a secondary school or further education college – or a lecturer for a fashion department of a university.
 A lot of teachers and lecturers gain experience in industry before moving into an academic setting.

+All of the above roles would, of course, benefit from an up-to-date understanding of the fashion industry.
 If you want to find out more about the different roles in the fashion industry, you may find it helpful to read The Fashion Careers Guidebook by Julia Yates.
 It also includes advice on work experience, CVs, portfolios and look books, interviews and networking.